Kaithi (2019 film): Release

 Kaithi was initially scheduled to release during mid-July 2019, but post-production delays meant that the film's release being pushed to 27 September 2019.
 The release was further postponed to October 2019, before eventually finalising the release during Diwali (27 October 2019).
 The release eventually coincided with the Vijay-starrer Bigil (2019).
 A week before the scheduled release, the makers announced the release date as 25 October 2019, ahead of the Diwali festival.
 The film was cleared by the Central Board of Film Certification (CBFC) in mid-October.
 It was also dubbed and released in Telugu as Khaidi.

 Prior to the scheduled release, the Tamil Nadu government denied permission to conduct early morning shows for the film and Bigil in concern of the increased ticket rates being levied by the exhibitors.
-Kaithi was released in more than 250 screens across Tamil Nadu, despite competition from Bigil.
+Kaithi was released in over 250 screens across Tamil Nadu, despite competition from Bigil.
 It was also showcased in 1400 screens worldwide, with the film releasing over 330 screens in Andhra Pradesh and Telangana; 75 screens in Kerala, 100 screens across Karnataka, 125 screens across other parts of India, and 400 screens in the overseas centres.
-Due to the positive reception for the film, the number of shows has been increased from 350 screens in Tamil Nadu during its second week, and also reported an increase in the number of shows across Kerala, Karnataka, Andhra Pradesh, Telangana and other overseas markets.
+Due to the positive reception for the film, the number of shows had been increased from 250 screens in Tamil Nadu to 350 during its second week.

 "I see lot of genuine concerns over the 30-day window for films in OTT while running successfully in BO.
 Theatrical audience will reduce eventually if we continue this trend!?
 Yes!
 But, piracy & less terms from third week can be compensated for producers only through this!"